|

 even the smallest reminder of a great (or even no-so-great) trip.

-Doing this now may seem tedious when all you want to do
+Doing this work now may seem tedious when all you would

-bit of time now will bring great rewards at the start
+bring great rewards at the start of the next season when

 While in an Amusement Park